koljagralla/turbogate/readme.md

 > Turbogate offers two ways to organize your endpoints. `byResource` groups the endpoints in folders named after the first segment of the path of each endpoint. `allTogether` puts all endpoints together in one folder.
 The default (and recommended for APIs with more than a couple of endpoints) structure is `byResource`.
 You can choose by using the `--endpointStructure` option.

 ### 5. Fill the gaps on endpoints and authorizers
 Now you need to adjust the generated boilerplate files for you endpoints and authorizers.
-This is too intuitive and easy to bore you with a detailed step-by-step instruction.
-Just see the [example API](#examples) and try for yourself.
+For endpoints this means defining request and response as well as the business logic.
+For authorizers this means defining the context and the business logic.
+For both you can additionally define required environment variables, permissions and documentation.

 ### 6. Add the turbogate to your IaC
 To add your turbogate you app you need to create an instance of the generated `MyAppTurbogate` class within a stack of your application.
 You will find that the constructor requires you to hand in values for all environment variables declared on your endpoints and authorizers.
 Additionally, you need to provide hooks that grant the defined permissions.
 Again, this is quite inutuitive, just see the [example API](#examples).